 - Limited partnerships are established under the Limited Partnerships (Jersey) Law 1994 (LP Law);

 - The liability of limited partners for the debts of the partnership cannot extend beyond their agreed capital contributions, provided their activity does not constitute management under the LP Law.
-The LP Law provides a safe harbour for certain activities that would otherwise constitute management and permits the limited partner a greater degree of involvement in the management of a limited partnership than some other jurisdictions;
+The LP Law provides a safe harbor for certain activities that would otherwise constitute management and permits the limited partner a greater degree of involvement in the management of a limited partnership than some other jurisdictions;

 - Both ILPs and SLPs (introduced in Jersey in 2011 by the Incorporated Limited Partnerships (Jersey) Law 2011 and the Separate Limited Partnerships (Jersey) Law 2011 respectively) have separate legal personalities (allowing each form of limited partnership, for example, to own assets, and sue and be sued in its own name).
 An ILP is also a body corporate (SLPs do not have this status).
 These entities provide greater flexibility for fund managers in structuring their fund’s general partner and carried interest vehicle, particularly where the fund is an English limited partnership;